RoelN/FontJit/README.md

 </script>
 ```

-You can pass either a CSS selector string, a DOM element, or a Nodelist to fontJit.
+You can pass either a CSS selector string, a DOM element, or a Nodelist to `fontJit`.

-2. Add data attributes with the font URL and font name:
+2. Add data attributes with the font URL and font name to the element.

 ```html
 <div class="boing" data-fontjit-url="boing.woff2" data-fontjit-name="Boing">